Offsets and industrial cooperation are now firmly on Indonesia's radar

 Indonesia's new offsets law is about to be put to the test.
 The Southeast Asian nation, which has woefully inadequate radar surveillance coverage, is poised to select a supplier for long-range, ground-based radar for its air force.
 “I have told my staff 'if they are ready to select a supplier for the ground-based radar, I am ready',” Defense Minister Purnomo Yusgiantoro told Aviation Week Nov.
 6 on the eve of the IndoDefense exhibition here.
 Lockheed Martin is pitching its TPS-77 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Indonesia To Test New Offsets Law".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Indonesia To Test New Offsets Law".